AY1920S1-CS2113T-F09-3/main/docs/CS2113T-F09-3-Eggventory-UG.md

 Format: `lost <MatricNo> <StockCode>`

 ### 3.8 Searching the inventory: `find description`
 It is possible to search the inventory for a Stock based its description with the find command.
-All Stocks whose description contains the query will be displayed.
+All Stocks with description containing the query will be displayed.

 Format: `find description <Query>`